 In the most elementary case, the interdependencies of the economic system have the unintended effect that if firm A makes a profit by lowering the wage rate, firm B (= the rest of the economy) makes a loss under the initial macroeconomic condition that total consumption expenditure is equal to total wage income.#2 And, by the same token, the real wage of the workers of firm A decreases and that of the workers of firm B increases.
 So, what happens is that a redistribution of profit between firms and a redistribution of output between households takes place.

 In political terms, this means that there are NO CLASSES with a common interest.
 Put differently, what appears as an exploitation of the workers of firm A is only part of the complete picture of a REDISTRIBUTION of profits WITHIN the business sector and a REDISTRIBUTION of output WITHIN the household sector.
 In other words: the exploitation of workers in firm A benefits the workers in firm B. And the profit increase of firm A’s capitalists comes from firm B’s capitalists.
 Taking all capitalists together their profit does not change.
 Taking all workers together their real share of output does not change.

 Conclusion: the naive concept of exploitation has to be replaced by the concept of crossover exploitation.

 Economists are supposed to be experts on the economy.
-So it is quite natural to think that they know how the profit mechanism works; after all, this is the pivotal phenomenon of their subject matter.
+So it is quite natural to think that they know how the profit mechanism works; after all, this is the foundational phenomenon of their subject matter.
 Yet, this is definitely not the case.
-Economists are incompetent scientists and, after 200+ years, they are still stuck in the fallacy of composition.
+Economists are incompetent scientists and, after 200+ years, they are still stuck in the Fallacy of Composition.
 So, economists have NOTHING to contribute to the discussion about how the economy, markets, and firms should be organized.

 Economists have discussed the role of exploitation and profit without ever coming to the core of the matter.
 It is Red Friday and time for them to retire now for good.